-First Ever Modular TV with MicroLED: The Screen of the Future
+First Ever Modular Display with MicroLED: The Screen of the Future

-Samsung’s “The Wall,” a 146-inch modular TV with MicroLED technology delivers incredible definition, without restrictions to size, resolution or form.
-It is a self-emitting TV with micrometer (µm) scale LEDs – which are much smaller than current LEDs, and serve as their own source of light.
+Samsung’s “The Wall,” a 146-inch modular display with MicroLED technology delivers incredible definition, without restrictions to size, resolution or form.
+It is a self-emitting display with micrometer (µm) scale LEDs – which are much smaller than current LEDs, and serve as their own source of light.

 The MicroLED technology featured in The Wall eliminates the need for color filters or backlight, yet allows the screen to offer consumers the ultimate viewing experience.
 Also, the MicroLED screen excels in durability and effectiveness, including luminous efficiency, the light source lifetime and power consumption, setting the standard for future screen technology.